romland/itemLens/README.md

 * **Text Debug Mode:** You can test the intent parser and see exactly how it tokenizes queries without a microphone by prefixing your search with `/v ` (e.g., `/v where are my 10k ohm resistors?`).

 #### Extending to Other Domains (Apparel, Wine, etc.)
-Because the Voice Engine relies on dictionaries and regular expressions rather than rigid database schemas, extending it to entirely different collections—like a wardrobe or a wine cellar—only requires expanding the pre-processing maps in `VoiceEngine.ts`.
+Because the Voice Engine relies on dictionaries and regular expressions rather than rigid database schemas, extending it to entirely different trove, like a wardrobe or a wine cellar—only requires expanding the pre-processing maps in `VoiceEngine.ts`.

 * **Domain-Specific Phonetics:** You add new regex rules to `preprocessText` and `phoneticizeForTTS` to bridge domain shorthands.
 For clothes, `XL` expands to `extra large` and `32x34` (pants) to `waist 32 length 34`.
 For wine, `750ml` becomes `750 milliliter`, `Cab Sauv` maps to `Cabernet Sauvignon`, and notoriously difficult French varietals get phonetic spellings specifically for the TTS output.
 * **Custom Intents:** While standard triggers ("Where is", "How many") work globally, you can add custom intent regexes to catch domain-specific phrasing, such as *"Which red wines do I have from 2015?"* or *"List all my size medium jackets."*
 * **Zero Database Changes:** Because the NLP engine already dumps all dynamically generated attributes (like Vintage, Grape, Fabric, or Size) into the searchable `semanticTokens` pool, the underlying matching algorithm requires zero structural changes to accurately score these new domains.

 #### Scanning Clothes
-When taking pictures of clothes for your collection, especially if you use the background removal feature, the items will look significantly better if you:
+When taking pictures of clothes for your trove, especially if you use the background removal feature, the items will look significantly better if you:
 1. Lay them flat on a contrasting surface (like a bedsheet or clean floor).
 2. Smooth out major wrinkles.
 3. Ensure decent ambient lighting to avoid harsh shadows.